Whisky a Go Go: History

 Arthur Lee of Love immortalized the Whisky in the song "Maybe the People Would Be the Times or Between Clark and Hilldale".
-"Here they always play my songs," he would sing on the side two opener of Forever Changes.
+"Here they always play my songs," he would sing on the side-two opener of Forever Changes.
 The Whisky was located on the strip between the streets Clark and Hilldale.
 British rockers Status Quo also referenced the venue in their 1978 song "Long Legged Linda" with the lines, "Well, if you're ever in Los Angeles and you've got time to spare / Take a stroll up Sunset Boulevard, you'll find the Whisky there."
 Loggins and Messina sang about the club in their tune "Whiskey", found on their 1972 album Loggins and Messina.

 In 1966, the Whisky was one of the centers of what fans call the Sunset Strip police riots.
 In the mid-1970s, the Whisky hosted stage presentations, including the long-running show The Cycle Sluts.
 During the early 1990s, the Whisky hosted a number of Seattle-based musicians who would be a part of the grunge movement, including Soundgarden, Mudhoney, Melvins, Fitz of Depression and 7 Year Bitch.
 Tracks recorded from a February 12, 1992 concert of Hole appear on their EP, Ask for It (1995).
-In 1994 Oasis played a controversial set at the Whisky, with frontman Liam Gallagher visibly intoxicated.
+In 1994, Oasis played a controversial set at the Whisky, with frontman Liam Gallagher visibly intoxicated.
 Immediately following the gig, lead songwriter Noel Gallagher temporarily left the group out of frustration, fleeing to San Francisco, where he penned the song "Talk Tonight".
 In 1997, System of a Down played at the Whisky.
 The band were unsigned at the time, and played songs from their early demo tapes, in particular containing the band's only live performance of the song "Blue".

+Today

-On September 12, 2016, the Whisky a Go Go launched an official TV channel on the Roku Connected TV platform.
-The Whisky a Go Go channel opens the Whisky's doors to a global audience with live music videos, full concerts and related content spanning its 52-year history.
+On September 12, 2016, Whisky a Go Go launched an official TV channel on the Roku Connected TV platform.
+The Whisky a Go Go channel opens the Whisky's doors to a global audience with live music videos, full concerts and related content spanning its 60-year history.

+On May 9, 2025, a dump truck crashed into Whiskey a Go Go, as well as several vehicles and an electrical pole.
+The incident forced the cancellation of the night's scheduled concert, which was to feature bands including Boy Hits Car, Barefoot in the Bathroom, and Gearheart.

 Honors

 A gene that codes for a subunit of a common potassium ion channel was named for the establishment in the 1960s by William D. Kaplan and William E. Trout.
-The human Ether-à-go-go-Related Gene (hERG) was so named because when Drosophila flies with mutations in the Ether-à-go-go gene are anaesthetised with ether, their legs start to shake, like the dancing at the then popular Whisky a Go Go nightclub.
+The human Ether-à-go-go-Related Gene (hERG) was so named because when Drosophila flies with mutations in the Ether-à-go-go gene are anaesthetised with ether, their legs start to shake, like the dancing at the Whisky a Go Go nightclub.

+In popular culture

+The 2013 videogame Grand Theft Auto V features a nightclub known as Tequi-la-la, which is based on Whisky a Go Go.